juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 Smooth upgrade requires that the Mount Pod's `preStop` does not configure `umount ${MOUNT_POINT}`.
 You must ensure that [CSI ConfigMap](./../guide/configurations.md#configmap) does not have `umount` configured.
 For clusters that already have `umount` configured, you must first modify the configuration, remove the relevant `preStop` code, and complete the rolling update by rebuilding the application Pod.
 Only then will smooth upgrade functionality be supported.

-There are two methods for smooth upgrade of Mount Pod: *pod rebuild upgrade* and *binary upgrade*.
+There are two methods for smooth upgrade of Mount Pod: *Pod rebuild upgrade* and *binary upgrade*.
 The differences are:

 - Pod rebuild upgrade: The Mount Pod will be rebuilt.
 The minimum version requirement for the Mount Pod is 1.2.1 (Community Edition) or 5.1.0 (Enterprise Edition).
 - Binary upgrade: The Mount Pod is not rebuilt; only the binary is upgraded.
 Other configurations cannot be changed, and after the upgrade, the image shown in the Mount Pod's YAML remains the original image.
 The minimum version requirement for the Mount Pod is 1.2.0  (Community Edition) or 5.0.0 (Enterprise Edition).